Organic lawn management: Techniques

 A primary element of organic lawn management is the use of compost and compost tea to reduce the need for fertilization and to encourage healthy soil that enables turf to resist pests.
-A second element is mowing tall (3" - 4") to suppress weeds and encourage deep grass roots, and leaving grass clippings and leaves on the lawn as fertilizer.
+A second element is mowing tall, e.g. to a height of 3–4 in, to suppress weeds and encourage deep grass roots, and leaving grass clippings and leaves on the lawn as fertilizer.

 Additional techniques include fertilizing in the fall, not the spring.
-Organic lawns often benefit from over seeding, slice seeding and aeration more frequently due to the importance of a strong root system.
+Organic lawns often benefit from overseeding (adding more seeds over top of the existing vegetation), slice seeding (slits are made in the soil into which seeds are deposited) and aeration more frequently due to the importance of a strong root system.
 Well-maintained organic lawns are often drought-tolerant.
 If a lawn does need watering it should be done infrequently but deeply.

-Other organic techniques for caring for a lawn include irrigation only when the lawn shows signs of drought stress and then watering deeply - minimizing needless water consumption.
+Other organic techniques for caring for a lawn include irrigation only when the lawn shows signs of drought stress and then watering deeply – minimizing needless water consumption.
 Using low volume sprinklers provides more penetration without runoff.
 Lawnmowers with a mulching function can useful in reducing fertilizer use by allowing grass clippings and leaves that are cut so minutely that they can settle into the grass inconspicuously to decompose into the soil.